streamline-iconstreamline-icon

 Personal information about customer end users

-• To improve Piano.
+• Improve Piano.

-• To communicate with customers about their current and prospective use of Piano, including to discuss and implement their software development requirements where applicable.
+• Communicate with customers about current and prospective use of Piano.

-• To send out billing information and notices and process payments.
+• Send billing notices and process payments.

-• To handle complaints.
+• Handle complaints.

-• Necessary for our legitimate
+• Necessary for our legitimate interests in operating, administering, and growing our business.

-• Compliance with our legal and statutory obligations.
+• Compliance with legal and statutory obligations.

 Personal information about data subjects

-• To improve Piano.
+• Improve Piano.

-• Compliance with our legal and statutory obligations.
+• Compliance with legal and statutory obligations.

 8.1

-As noted above, we do not copy any data subject personal information from a customer’s copy of Piano to provide support or maintenance services, except where the customer provides us with their prior written consent to do so.
+As noted above, we do not copy any data subject personal information from a customer’s copy of Piano to provide support or maintenance services, except where the customer provides us with prior written consent to do so.

 8.2